 Making European Universities More Entrepreneurial

 Most of the European universities are not (yet) producing significant volumes of entrepreneurial outputs.
 However, Europe is increasingly in need of innovation and jobs creation.
-I joined the University of Milan Bicocca to tackle this problem and co-created an EU-funded program spurring entrepreneurship and innovation within European universities through experiential education and the engagement of local ecosystems.
+I joined the University of Milan Bicocca to tackle this problem and co-created an EU-funded program spurring entrepreneurship and innovation in European universities through experiential education and the engagement of local ecosystems.

 My team and I built a European network of universities, companies and foundations from nine EU member states, and Stanford as an extra-EU partner.
 Together, we designed and piloted (in four countries) the first European experiential Master's program in Entrepreneurship whose students' core deliverable is creating a social or technology venture.
 We engaged networks of mentors from the local ecosystems, and built a set of digital tools supporting the program's participants throughout their venture creation and learning process.